MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 ## What features are still missing?

-Most of the features you're familiar with in classic Teams is already in the new experience, however a few are still being worked on. </br>
+Most of the features you're familiar with in classic Teams are already in new Teams, however a few are still being worked on. </br>

 [**Follow Microsoft Adoption for the latest information on upcoming features for the new Teams.**](https://aka.ms/newTeams).